na-na-hi/renget/archive/vffr2.md

 		Battle Pass:		    720/patch (45d avg)			~120/wk
 		Top Up:			As much as you can spend, baby

-So, assuming Agony retention and buying the monthly card and battle pass, average income is ~9500/4wk.
+So, assuming post-81 Agony 3 retention and buying the monthly card and battle pass, average income is ~10.5k/4wk.
 This isn't counting events or first clear stage bonuses.
-F2Pers get about ~6000/4wk with agony retention.
+F2Pers get about ~7.5k/4wk with agony 3 retention.
 Note that this doesn't include event, stage, or seasonal rewards, so the numbers can end up much higher.

-If you have any intention to spend real money, monthly card is better compared to just topping up.
+If you have any intention to spend real money, monthly card is better compared to just topping up if you need crystals (e.g. for upcoming pyramid costumes.)
 Card gives 330 on purchase, with a similar cost to the 330 pack, but also gives 60/day for 30 days, with a 500 crystal drop every 15 days logged in.
 If you miss a day of login, you will lose that second 500 crystal, so keep that in mind.
 You can also stack passes if you need the initial 330 for a last second roll, but multiple passes only add to the length of active time on your pass - you still only get 60/day.

 Battle pass is the other low spending option, coming in three flavors, F2P, Knight (Minnow), and Paladin (Whale).
 These passes give assorted items, crystals, and a